SCOTT TATE'S PLAN

 IMPROVING ST. PETE BEACH

-Protect the character of St. Pete Beach by opposing any plan to place new tolls on vehicles entering our city.
+Protect the character of St. Pete Beach by opposing any plan to place new tolls on vehicles or new taxes on residents.

 Ensure the permitting and approval process works for, not against, residents and businesses.